-You wish there was a teacher pushing your child to see what they might achieve if they just tried a bit harder.
-Someone giving them a new opportunity – even though they didn’t raise their hand in class to volunteer.
+If only there was someone giving them a new opportunity – even if they didn’t raise their hand in class to volunteer.
 Someone to give them a (kindly) shove once in a while, to get them out of their comfort zone.
 Even just someone to say, “What about you?
 Why don’t you give this a try?”

 As parents, we advocate for our kids, no matter what.
 Because that’s our job.
 We’re the ones who annoy the teachers with our unreasonable requests for special treatment, even while we know it’s impossible to treat every child like an individual in a busy school packed with kids.

 But still.
 It’s hard to accept that you’ve been banging your head against the same brick wall for months, to no avail.

 Schools these days love to talk about how inclusive they are, I think.
 But inclusivity isn’t just a slogan for a website or a box on a form that says “open to all”.

 Inclusivity is about understanding why some members of a community aren’t taking part in something, or being represented.
 It’s about giving them just a little extra support to overcome those barriers, or making changes to remove them altogether.
 If you aren’t doing that, then you’re NOT truly being inclusive.

 At least, that’s how inclusivity works in my job.
 Marketing might be different to education in lots of ways, but in this respect I’m not so sure.
 Because it’s really all about making sure nobody is invisible.
 Isn’t it?

 I think all we can do, really, is focus on the positives.